Summary of the less than thoroughly cooked beef burgers guidance for food businesses and local authorities.

 Who is this publication for?

 This guidance is for:

-- local authority officers enforcing food hygiene official controls
+- LA officers enforcing food hygiene official controls

-- it may also be of interest to manufacturers and processors of beef, minced beef and beef burgers intended to be less than thoroughly cooked
+- the guidance may also be of interest to manufacturers, processors and distributors of beef, minced beef and beef burgers intended to be less than thoroughly cooked

 Downloading this guidance

 - use the ‘View as PDF’ option at the top of each page to download individual pages of this guidance

 - use the 'View entire guide as PDF’ option placed at the bottom of each page to download the entire guidance as one document